Western wildfires calm down in cool weather, but losses grow

 “I just wanted to thank them for that because we are strapped federally with resources all over the nation,” she said.

-Authorities also were hopeful that cool temperatures, increased humidity and isolated showers will help them make more progress against the nation’s largest wildfire, the Bootleg Fire in southern Oregon.
+Authorities also were hopeful that cool temperatures, increased humidity and isolated showers will help them make more progress against the Bootleg Fire in Oregon.
 Crews have it more than halfway contained after it scorched 640 square miles (1,657 square kilometers) of remote land.

 “The mild weather will have a short-term calming effect on the fire behavior.
 But due to the extremely dry conditions and fuels, as the week progresses and temperatures rise, aggressive fire behavior is likely to quickly rebound,” a situation report said Tuesday.